tfisher21/dots-old/README.md

 - [ ] Autotags
 - [ ] Git
 - [ ] Tmux
+- [ ] File Explorer (currently using Lexplore, not loving it.
+Might mobe back to NERDTree)

 ### Future Tasks
 - [ ] Enhance Readme as a how-to